Holistic Hernia Remediation Coaching Letter

 That’s a very good question that the hernia patient ought to be asking their surgeons.

 It becomes an exceedingly crucial question when those same tissues are operated on.
 Many a surgeon finds a state of affairs during the hernia repair operation which indicates these compromised tissues.
 This is why many folks need to have a second or third or fourth surgical repair.
 The tissues are so degraded and/or infected that they cannot adequately regenerate themselves.
-Consequently, the surgical repair can often make matters much worse.
+Consequently, surgical repair can often make matters much worse.
 Of course, any surgeon will be kitted out with the appropriate PPE, reducing the risk of infection, however, when an area of the body is being poked and prodded, internal infections can become rather common.

 The Shouldice Hernia Centre in Ontario, Canada subjects every candidate for their unique hernia repair technique to a rigorous examination and interview before they are APPROVED for surgery.
 Those physicians have seen so many unsuccessful surgeries over the years that they know better than to operate on a hernia site that is not up to a certain standard of fitness.